smheidrich/omniwarn/README.md

 Example usage in Dockerfile, after writing your desired warning message into a file named "warning":

-  COPY omniwarn.sh warning ./
+  COPY omniwarn warning ./
-  RUN ./omniwarn.sh replace-all
+  RUN ./omniwarn replace-all

 Putting this at the end of your Dockerfile will build an image that prints your warning message to stderr the first time any program is launched.